andresmanelli/simuStack/README.md

 simuStack
 =========

-Stack of commands to run, which can be updated dynamically.
+Stack of lammps simulatins to run, which can be updated dynamically.

 Compiling
 ==========